 You can commonly see them near porch lights or artificial lighting in urban areas waiting for the insects that are attracted to the light.
 Climbing walls lets them live in many urban environments.

 Keep reading to learn more about geckos.

 What is a house gecko?

-A tropical house gecko is a small to medium-sized lizard that has adapted to living in close proximity to humans.
+A tropical house gecko is a small to medium-sized lizard that has adapted to living near humans.
 The common house gecko is usually about 6-8 inches long from head to tail, but some can get up to 10 inches long.

-They are nocturnal creatures which means they sleep during the day and come out at night to hunt for food.
-House geckos are insectivores which means their diet consists mostly of insects.
+They are nocturnal creatures, meaning they sleep during the day and come out to hunt for food at night.
+Common household geckos are insectivores which means their diet consists mostly of insects.

 One of the things that makes house geckos so interesting is their ability to make a chirping sound by rubbing their ridged tails together.
 This sound is used to communicate with other geckos and can often be heard in the late evening hours.